BilodeauJamieA/Xaleth/DM_Stuff/Arc_1/3 Into The Woods/1_Into_The_Woods.md

 # Into The Woods

-As the party travels Giri recieves a second dream, this time it warns of the soul manipulation in use.
+(A week after first dream) As the party travels Giri recieves a second dream, this time it warns of the soul manipulation in use.

 ## Turtle Dove